mercadopago/devsite-docs/guides/subscriptions/integration-configuration.en.md

 # Integration configuration

-To get started, choose the Subscription Integration model:
+To get started, choose the Subscription integration model:

 ### Subscriptions with an associated plan